Takumi Minamino: Youth career

 Minamino previously represented the Japan U15 and U16 sides.
 At one point, while playing for Japan U16, he was called up for the AFC U-16 Championship tournament.
-Minamino helped the side reach the knockout stage, having scored three times in the Group stage, including a brace against Vietnam U16.
+Minamino helped the side reach the knockout stage, having scored three times in the group stage, including a brace against Vietnam U16.
 He then scored in a 3–1 win over Iraq U16 in the quarter-finals.
-However, Japan U16 were eliminated by North Korea U16 in the semi-finals, as they lost 2–1, during which, Minamino scored the national side's only goal of the match.
+However, Japan U16 were eliminated by North Korea U16 in the semi-finals, in a 2–1 loss during which Minamino scored the national side's only goal of the match.
 Despite this, he finished the tournament's top scorer, alongside Timur Khakimov.

 In June 2011, Minamino selected for the Japan U-17 national team for the 2011 U-17 World Cup.
 He played four matches and scored a goal against New Zealand U17.

 In October 2014, Minamino was called up by Japan U19 for the AFC U-19 Championship, leading him to withdraw from Cerezo Osaka's first team for three matches.
-He scored the opening goal in Matchday One of the Group stage, in a 2–1 loss against China U19.
+He scored the opening goal in Matchday 1 of the group stage, in a 2–1 loss against China U19.
 Minamino later scored two more goals in Matchday Three of the Group stage, in a 2–1 win over South Korea U19 to send through to the knockout stage.
-However, in the quarter-finals of the AFC U-19 Championship against North Korea U19, Minamino scored an equaliser from a penalty, leading the match to go extra time and penalty shoot-out; which he missed the decisive penalty, leading North Korea U19 to go through.
+However, in the quarter-finals of the AFC U-19 Championship against North Korea U19, Minamino scored an equaliser from a penalty, sending the match into extra time and then a penalty shoot-out, where he missed the decisive penalty, leading North Korea U19 to go through.
 Despite this, Minamino scored four goals in the tournament.

 In January 2016, Minamino was called up by Japan U23 for the AFC U-23 Championship in Qatar.
 He was featured all the matches in the tournament and helped Japan U23 reach the final after beating Iraq U23 2–1 in the semi-finals.
-However, Minamino was not featured in the final against South Korea, as he was recalled back to the first team by Red Bull Salzburg, as Japan won the tournament for the first time after winning 3–2 in the game.
+However, Minamino did not feature in the final against South Korea, as he was recalled back to the first team by Red Bull Salzburg.
+Japan then won the tournament for the first time after winning 3–2 in the game.

 In August 2016, Minamino selected for the Japan U-23 team for the 2016 Summer Olympics.
 He played all 3 matches and scored a goal against Nigeria.